-In Todd Haynes’ 1995 film Safe, Julianne Moore plays Carol, a strangely disinterested south California woman.
+In Todd Haynes’ 1995 film Safe, Julianne Moore plays Carol, a strangely disinterested woman who lives in Southern California.
 Carol fills her days by working on ‘some designs’ for her home, meeting similarly disposed women for lunch, and attending joyless aerobics classes.
 After one such class, a woman exclaims to Carol “you don’t sweat!”
 She responds, sheepishly, in the affirmative; “it’s true.”
 However this hint of atmospheric imperviousness is a red herring: throughout the film, we learn that Carol does not underreact to exterior conditions, but rather feels them with far too much acuity.
 Quickly and mysteriously, she succumbs to what is termed multiple chemical sensitivity (MCS): Carol is by all intents and purposes allergic to the contemporary world.

 For Carol the boundary between self and world is rendered far too thin.
 I was reminded of this film as I listened to these recent lectures.
 For it is only through an appeal to a systems-oriented conception of the world that a case like Carol’s can happen – and whether her symptoms are made manifest physically or psychosomatically is absolutely beside the point.
 Something like MCS attests to the inchoate boundaries of human and inhuman, and of the absolute interdependence of these systems: it is in fact a kind of aestheticisation of it.
 Much like Jameson’s (or Deleuze & Guattari’s, or Baudillard’s) conceptualisation of the schizophrenic, the subject of MCS represents another actualisation of postmodern subjectivity – one radically ajar to the dizzying abstraction of contemporary life.